qiyoyou/Applied-Bayesian-Statistical-Analysis/README.md

 1. number of students using each of study room
 2. mean difference number between two study rooms

 Data were collected from the card beepers of study rooms, recording time points and student IDs from Sep 9 to Dec 15 in 2018.
-We focused only on the usage during the semester and excluded the major festivals which showed extreme low numbers of students.
+We focus only on the usage during the semester and exclud the major festivals with extreme low numbers of students.

 ## Analysis of study room usage data with Bayesian model